 Mental toughness…..Mental toughness.
 A characteristic highly prized by trauma surgeons.
 Today, however, one trauma surgeon didn’t have it.
 She had difficulty concentrating, and the patient before her had serious life-threatening injuries that required her full attention.
 She had been a trauma surgeon now for twelve years.
 She was always excited about surgery and the chance […]By: Dr. Raymond B. Flannery Jr.

-In memory of our caring, multi-talented colleague Gene Gollogly, October 4, 1950 – January 7, 2021: Vice President and member of the Board of Directors of The American Mental Health Foundation; a board member and officer of Brighter Green; co-founder with Martin Rowe of what is today the not-for-profit Lantern Publishing & Media; former publisher […]By: Evander Lomke
+In memory of our caring, always-optimistic, multi-talented colleague Gene Gollogly, October 4, 1950 – January 7, 2021: Vice President and member of the Board of Directors of The American Mental Health Foundation; a board member and officer of Brighter Green; co-founder with Martin Rowe of what is today the not-for-profit Lantern Publishing & Media; former […]By: Evander Lomke